To use a model in the China (Beijing) region, go to the API key page for the China (Beijing) region

 The returned

-Send a continue-task instruction
+Send the continue-task instruction

-Sends the text to be synthesized.
+Sends the text for synthesis.

-You can send this instruction only after you receive the task-started event from the server.
+Send this instruction only after you receive the task-started event from the server.

-Send a finish-task instruction
+Send the finish-task instruction

 Ends the speech synthesis task.